webrecorder/browsertrix/docs/index.md

 ## Documentation

-Browsertrix' Docs are organized into the following sections.
+Docs are organized into the following sections:

+- [User Guide](./user-guide/index.md) — Instructions on how to use Browsertrix to create and share web archives.
+- [Self-Hosting](./deploy/index.md) — Instructions on how to install, set up, and deploy self-hosted Browsertrix.
+- [Development](./develop/index.md) — Contribute to the open source development of Browsertrix software.

 If you have feedback on the docs, please feel free to [reach out to us](mailto:docs-feedback@webrecorder.net).

-### User Guide

-Instructions on how to create and share web archives [using the Browsertrix software](./user-guide/index.md).

-### Self-Hosting

-Instructions on how to install, set up, and deploy [self-hosted Browsertrix](./deploy/index.md).

-### Development

-Get the latest [Browsertrix source code](https://github.com/webrecorder/browsertrix) using Git and [install locally](./deploy/local.md) to develop Browsertrix.

 ## Support